blakecwyu/Python_Machine_Learning/ML Project - Hotel_Performance_Project/README.md

 ---
 ## 📄 License
-This project uses synthetic data for educational purposes and is not based on real operational hotel data.
+This project uses synthetic data generated solely for educational and demonstration purposes.
+It does not reflect real hotel operations or confidential business information.
+All analysis and code are intended for non-commercial academic use.